pydanny/pydanny-event-notes/DjangoConEurope2012/involving-women-in-the-community.rst

 "For those of you wondering about if it's okay to sponsor women/minorities and give special treatment, it makes a huge difference in the lives of those who benefits.
 Including Audrey Roy"

 .. note:: I agree. :-)

+"Now is the time.
+Don't let this fade.
+Our ancestors fought hard for our rights, lets' keep up the cause"

+.. note:: Simple summary of my statement

+"Don't make sexist jokes"

+.. note:: Awesome